 School principals or counselors and AHEC officials may nominate any current 9th, 10th or 11th grader with the required grade point averages.
 NOTE: Students who have previously attended, and successfully completed JBA will not need to be nominated for ATSU-Truman Healthcare Academy.
 We will mail them information about the program.

-All nominations must be received on-line or postmarked by November 29, 2019 to qualify for application to ATSU-Truman Healthcare Academy 2020.
+All nominations must be received by November 27, 2020 to qualify for application to ATSU-Truman Healthcare Academy 2021.

 Please contact the Institute for Academic Outreach at 660-785-5406 or firstname.lastname@example.org to receive your ATSU-Truman Healthcare Academy Nomination Packet or with any questions about the academy.